mybeliefs/mybeliefs.github.io/docs/New Testament/General Letters/1 peter.md

   - Should always love one another, using our gifts to serve
 - Like Christ who **suffered**, we must be ready to suffer `1`
   - ... living for the will of God `2`
-  - For the time is pasted for doing what the Gentiles want to do, living in sensuality, passions, drunkenness, orgies,... `3`
+  - For the time is past for doing what the Gentiles want to do, living in sensuality, passions, drunkenness, orgies,... `3`
 - .. therefore be **self-controlled** and sober-minded for the sake of your prayers `7`
 - Keep **loving each other**, love covers over a multitude of sins `8`
   - Show hospitality to one another without grumbling `9`